 Once you have determined your selection criteria, you can begin the vendor selection process.
 There are many ERP vendors to choose from, so it’s essential to research and select a vendor that is a good fit for your company.

 ERP Vendor Selection Process

 The selection process of an ERP vendor typically involves the following steps:

 1. Evaluation of business requirements

-The first step is to evaluate the business requirements and determine the organization’s specific needs.
+The first step is evaluating the business requirements and determining the organization’s needs.
 That will help to focus the search for potential ERP vendors.